srb1987/bitcoin-ticker/README.md

 You can use extension functions in `utils` packages if you need to do price formatting, showing toast message or hide soft keyboard.

 ### Unit test
 We strongly recommend you to write some unit tests.
 At least test for `OrderTicketViewModel`.
 For example, you may need to verfiy if your polling logic is working fine.
-Use clear naming for each test functions by using enclosed backtikcs. eg.
+Use clear naming for each test functions by using enclosed backtikcs if you need.
 ```kotlin
 class MyTestCase {
      @Test fun `ensure everything works`() { /*...*/ }